A Year of Art, Week 21

 *one of her other talents is to wipe boogies everywhere.

 That's it folks

 ...
-Join me next week where I draw a mouths and eyes and fish; not altogether like some abomination of nature.
-I would love to see your cactus creations (not a euphemism, no prick pics) so head on over to Twitter and tag the shit out me.
+Join me next week where I draw a mouths and eyes and more space painting; not altogether like some abomination of nature.
+I would love to see your creations (not a euphemism, no prick pics) so head on over to Twitter and tag the shit out me.
 I'm also technically on Instagram but the social norms there confuse me, like life really.